aaudirac/Cervical-Microbiome/README.md

-# Cervical-Microbiome
+# scripts to automize processes
- This is a repository from a NGS 16S rRNA data sequencing from V3-V4
+This scripts are a collection of routines I needed to automatize.